uhppoted/uhppoted-mqtt/documentation/greengrass/uhppoted-mqtt.md

 ; mqtt.connection.verify = allow-insecure
 ```

-- Disable security (and add back in as/when required)
+- Disable security (it can be reinstated as/when needed)
 ```
 mqtt.security.HMAC.required = false
 mqtt.security.authentication = NONE